RedpointArchive/netcode.io-browser/README.md

 netcode.io is supported in the following browsers via extensions:

 - Google Chrome
-- Firefox (pending extension approval)
+- Firefox 42 and above

 Mobile device support is basically impossible until netcode.io support appears in browsers natively, as mobile platforms don't support extensions or native messaging.